 “Yes, we do.
 In fact, you can walk over it and do a circle around the old town” the lady replied.

 To my surprise, Rothenburg wasn’t the only town in Germany with a completely intact town wall.
 Nördlingen too had a 100% intact wall surrounding its old town.
 In fact, there happen to be a total of three towns in Germany, that, even today, have a completely intact city wall, with the third one being the town of Dinkelsbühl.

 A Bit About The History of Nördlingen

 Unlike Rothenburg, Nördlingen’s history isn’t a proud one, with its local population being majorly into farming and buying/selling livestock.
 Though Nördlingen was always a beautiful place as you find it today, it held no charm to an outsider back in the days… but only until 1960, as in 1960 a group of Geologists found traces of millions of microscopic diamonds declaring Nördlingen as a place of national interest.
 According to them, Nördlingen was covered in 72k tons of diamonds.
 Yes, you heard that right, 72k tons!

 It all happened some 15 million years ago when a wayward little asteroid hit this particular area of Bavaria and changed its soil forever.
-Interestingly, until 1960 (when the research was conducted) people had no idea that the buildings they are living in have a microscopic diamond dust on them.
+Interestingly, until 1960 (when the research was conducted) people had no idea that the buildings they are living in have a speck of microscopic diamond dust on them.
 Though of course, they cannot do anything about it even now that they know.

 So yea, the town picked massive popularity after 1960 because of the fact that Nördlingen was hit by an asteroid millions of years ago.
 Another interesting thing to note is that Nördlingen is actually built entirely inside a massive crater.
 The crater, today, is named as the Nördlinger-Ries, or the Ries Crater.
 Having said that, the town’s placement is an interesting thing to note.